nobodyscripts/LeafBlowerScript/Readme.md

 F8: Added new option to disable the GF/SS resetting.
 F8: Fixed SS travel.

+F9: Secondary no longer auto exits on visit to home garden, main script controls.

 F10: Fix loop occuring when trying to check remaining timer after boss death using font size 1.